Scientific deep-dive

 The honest cost-benefit verdict

 The value proposition for IV NAD+ drips is weak on current evidence.
-You are paying a substantial premium — typically $200–$1,000+ per session versus $30–$120/month for oral precursors — for a delivery method with zero published randomized controlled trial evidence, marketed for outcomes (energy, anti-aging, cognitive performance, addiction recovery) that have never been tested in a blinded, placebo-controlled human design.
-The underlying biology is real and the theoretical rationale is coherent[5][6], but neither of those facts constitutes clinical evidence of efficacy.
+You are paying a substantial premium — typically $200–$1,000+ per session versus $30–$120/month for oral precursors — for a delivery method with zero published randomized controlled trial evidence for any of the outcomes it is actually marketed for (energy, anti-aging, cognitive performance, addiction recovery)[9].
+The one IV NAD+ RCT that does exist tested a completely different context: hospitalized heart-failure patients receiving a low medical dose under physician supervision[8], not healthy adults paying cash for a wellness infusion.
+The underlying biology is real and the theoretical rationale is coherent[5][6], but neither of those facts constitutes clinical evidence of efficacy for what wellness clinics are selling.

 Oral NR and NMN are better-studied and dramatically cheaper.
 They reliably raise NAD+ biomarkers in humans[1][2][3][4] — which is more than can be said for IV NAD+ under controlled conditions.
 But even oral precursors offer inconsistent and modest downstream clinical benefits: the largest NR RCT (Martens 2018, n=120, 12 weeks) found no significant cardiovascular benefit in healthy adults despite confirmed NAD+ elevation[2].
 The Yoshino 2021 NMN RCT found a genuine metabolic signal (improved insulin sensitivity) specifically in prediabetic women, not in the general healthy-adult population marketed to by most wellness clinics[3].
 Neither oral nor IV NAD+ supplementation is FDA-approved for any disease, and neither has demonstrated meaningful weight loss in any controlled trial.